Here is one of the nicest 'Fingers in camouflage' I have ever seen on video.

 Clearly the man is scratching his head (source)

-The only examples I have of an even more subtle camouflage is when a man painted an abstract work of art, a huge cactus, on the side of his house facing his (complaining) neighbors.
+a huge cactus, on the side of his house facing his (complaining) neighbors.
 They were highly offended, but he got away with it (and eventually removed it).

 No comments: